hai105178362/deep-learning-algorithms/WEEK-1/README.md

   -  Connection between two units has a “modifier”
   -  If the green line is on, the signal sails through
   -  If the red is on, the output is fixed to 1
-  -  “Learning” – figuring out how to manipulate the coloured wires
+  -  “Learning” – figuring out how to manipulate the colored wires
      -  Done by an A-type machine

 ## Parallel Distributed Processing (PDP)